activeviam/mac/README.md

 ## Bookmarks

-MAC comes with a number of predefined ActiveUI bookmarks that each offer some insights to various aspects of the monitored application.
+MAC comes with a number of predefined Atoti UI bookmarks that each offer some insights to various aspects of the monitored application.

 * [Overview](docs/bookmarks/overview.md)